 - Director of ERGO Singapore Pte Ltd

-- Author of chapter on Schemes of Arrangement: An Overview of Some Practical Issues to be considered: Insolvency and Restructuring in Singapore (2003)
+- Author, Chapter on Schemes of Arrangement: An Overview of Some Practical Issues to be considered: Insolvency and Restructuring in Singapore (2003)

-- Co-authored ‘Law and Practice of Injunctions in Singapore’ published by Thomson / Sweet & Maxwell Asia
+- Co-author, ‘Law and Practice of Injunctions in Singapore’ published by Thomson / Sweet & Maxwell Asia

-- Author of CMS Anti-Bribery and Corruption Guide for Singapore and coordinating author for the regional guide covering ASEAN
+- Author, CMS Anti-Bribery and Corruption Guide for Singapore and coordinating author for the regional guide covering ASEAN

 - Published article in SG Employment Module focusing on corruption and bribery in Singapore

-- Author of Cross Border Investigations and Asset Tracing for R&T Asia write up
+- Author, Cross Border Investigations and Asset Tracing for R&T Asia write up